Salon d’Automne 1905, Paris, exhibited under the title «La Côte de Clohars (Finistère)», n° 1127

 In this unusually large painting, Moret offers us a moment of truth as a keen observer of the natural world around him.
 As is often the case, he has chosen to overhang the coastline, partially uncovered by the ebbing tide.
 He invites us to join the couple as they head down to the sea to gather seaweed.
 On this fine summer morning, we can feel the wind swelling the waves and stirring the vegetation.
 The juxtaposition of nervous strokes allows us to feel the swell and the sea air.
 A few round clouds cross the sky, still pale with the first rays of the sun, which fades to the horizon in a tumult of yellow and pink strokes.

-Certificate of Jean-Yves Rolland dated 26 April 2022
+Certificate of authenticity by Jean-Yves Rolland dated 26th April